mdiasdev/SwiftFestWorkshop/presentation.markdown

 }
 ```

-Then we'll make a reference to our object, ask StORM to retrieve the specific Reservation, and check to see if it's real:
+Then we'll make a reference to our object, ask `StORM` to retrieve the specific `Reservation`, and check to see if it's real:
 ```
 let reservation = Reservation() try reservation.get(id)